U.S. military personnel released after being held by Libya government

 In October, U.S. forces seized Nazih al-Ragye, better known by the cover name Abu Anas al-Liby, in Tripoli in connection with the bombings of U.S. embassies in Kenya and Tanzania in 1998.

-(Reporting by Lesley Wroughton and Missy Ryan in Washington and Ghaith Shennib and Ulf Laessing in Tripoli; Editing by Christopher Wilson and Rosalind Russell)
+(Reporting by Lesley Wroughton and Missy Ryan; Editing by Peter Cooney and Christopher Wilson)